ArnoVdH/photoblog/content/blog/2019/childfree.md

 ### Reasons for having children

 All this is not to say that I'm against having children per se.
 I think that it's certainly possible to justify having them.

+Christine Overall, in het 2005? work "Why Have Children?", analyses the more common arguments for having children and dismisses most of them.
+She does argue for something.